edx/commerce-coordinator/docs/decisions/0005-api-decoupling-proxies.rst

 Use a proxy pattern when interposing Coordinator in front of other services' APIs, particularly while decoupling the legacy ecommerce service.

-Note: Commerce Coordinator does _not_ have to be in the middle of _every_ step; it should be used to facilitate coordination, especially _between_ systems involved in the order management workflow.
+Note: Commerce Coordinator should be used to facilitate coordination, especially _between_ systems involved in the order management workflow.
+It does not have to be added into the middle of every step.

 Consequences
 ************